 How to prepare your children for a long distance move

 If you are about to move then you must be aware of how difficult it can get.
-This especially applies to long distance moving.
-You have a ton of task to complete and your anxiety level must be getting higher by the day.
+This especially applies to long-distance moving.
+You have a ton of tasks to complete and your anxiety level must be getting higher by the day.
 But all of these tasks and anxiety multiply when you have kids.
-It’s definitely not easy to prepare your children for a long distance move.
+It’s definitely not easy to prepare your children for a long-distance move.
 The relocation was probably your choice and they need to agree, but they might not be thrilled about it.
 However, there are ways to make them feel prepared for the move.
 Also, you can do your best to help them settle after moving.
 Avoid all arguments and misunderstandings by just following some simple advice.